stalwartlabs/mail-server/README.md

 ## Roadmap

-- [ ] CalDAV, CardDAV and WebDAV support
-- [ ] JMAP Calendar, Contacts and Tasks support
+- [ ] JMAP for Calendars, Contacts and File Storage support
-- [ ] ActiveSync support
+- [ ] Webmail client

-See the [enhancement requests](https://github.com/stalwartlabs/mail-server/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc+label%3Aenhancement) page for a full list of proposed features by the community.
+See the [enhancement requests](https://github.com/stalwartlabs/stalwart/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc+label%3Aenhancement) page for a full list of proposed features by the community.

 ## Funding

-Part of the development of this project was funded through the [NGI0 Entrust Fund](https://nlnet.nl/entrust), a fund established by [NLnet](https://nlnet.nl/) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu/) programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 101069594.
+Part of the development of this project was funded through:

+- [NGI0 Entrust Fund](https://nlnet.nl/entrust), a fund established by [NLnet](https://nlnet.nl/) with financial support from the European Commission's [Next Generation Internet](https://ngi.eu/) programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 101069594.
+- [NGI Zero Core](https://nlnet.nl/NGI0/), a fund established by [NLnet](https://nlnet.nl/) with financial support from the European Commission's programme, under the aegis of DG Communications Networks, Content and Technology under grant agreement No 101092990.

 If you find the project useful you can help by [becoming a sponsor](https://opencollective.com/stalwart).
 Thank you!